HarryMacheda/COS10026/README.md

 # Merging changes process

 # Create a branch
-Click on the Source Control Tab (sid emenu)
+Click on the Source Control Tab (side menu)
 Click the three dots
 Click Branch > Create Branch
 Name the Branch
-Run [git branch to ensure the branch you created is checked out - it will be green]
+Run [git branch] in the terminal to ensure the branch you created is checked out - it will be green

 # Commit changes
 Click on the Source Control Tab (side menu)